Trench effect: Background

-In the early stages of the fire, most of the flames were lying down in the escalator trench: only a few visibly protruded above the balustrade.
+In the early stages of the fire, most of the flames were lying down in the escalator trench.
+Only a few visibly protruded above the balustrade.
 The sides of the trench further enhanced the effect by preventing heat loss by radiation to the side, insulating and concentrating the heat along the narrow trench.
 Emergency services were not prepared for a major fire, due to the lack of visible flames.
 When the treads of the escalator flashed over, the fire grew dramatically and ignited most of the ticket hall.
 The Health and Safety Executive's Health and Safety Laboratory in Buxton lit fires in 1/10-scale and 1/3-scale models of the escalator and ticket hall, which demonstrated that the trench effect was the main cause of the intensity and rapid spread of the King's Cross fire.
 The sudden flashover may be attributed to the wood gas (mainly methane) emitted from the pyrolysis of the wooden escalator itself.
 When the concentration of gas reaches a critical value, the lower flammable limit, the gas suddenly catches fire in the presence of a flame, resulting in an explosion.

 An episode of the television series Forensic Files entitled "Flashover" detailed the King's Cross fire, along with the computer modelling and other analyses which discovered the trench effect.
 An episode of the television series Seconds from Disaster entitled "London's Subway Inferno" detailed both the King's Cross Fire based on eyewitness accounts and the investigation leading up to the discovery of the trench effect.

-The trench effect has also been cited as the cause of rapid spread of wildfires up hills, which has led on several notorious occasions to the deaths of multiple firefighters.
+The trench effect has also been cited as the cause of rapid spread of wildfires up hills, which has led to the deaths of multiple firefighters on several occasions.